 As the name suggests it is for those who are sick!
 Any Catholic who is gravely ill, or facing serious surgery, or even struggling with mental illness, can and should receive this Sacrament, possibly many times, so that Jesus may help them in time of need.
 The Sacrament can be celebrated at home or in church.
 Just have a word and it can be arranged.

-If you wish to receive this Sacrament then please make contact with Father Francis.
+If you wish to receive this Sacrament then please make contact with Father Simon.
 If you or a relative is already in hospital then ask the ward staff to contact the Hospital Chaplain who will be happy to celebrate this Sacrament with you in hospital.

 In the case of emergency, if you cannot contact the Parish Priest please get in touch with a neighbouring parish, or (in absolute danger of death situations) contact Fairfield Hospital for the priest on call.